Why Intern with Tagawa?

 Finally you will spend 1 week working with our Warehouse Loading Crew.

-During these weeks you will be able to observe the supervision styles of 2 managers and up to 9 different supervisors.
+During these weeks you will be able to observe the supervision styles of 2 managers and many different supervisors.
 What kind of manager do you want to become?

-Travel with both of our InColor teams as they set stores, reset, and reset again!
+Travel with our InColor team as they set stores, reset, and reset again!
 This team makes fast-paced marketing decisions and really showcases our products through their top notch merchandising skills.

-While both of the companies specialized in cut flowers/carnations back in the day, as TGE moved into young plants and plug production, Tagawa Rose Farm (“Tagawa Gardens”) became a full-fledged local garden center.
+While both of the companies previously specialized in cut flowers/carnations, Tagawa Greenhouse moved into young plants and plug production, and Tagawa Rose Farm (“Tagawa Gardens”) became a full-fledged local garden center.

 By this point in the internship, you should be familiar with all of the time and energy it takes to execute a plan.
 However, greenhouses require the coordination of all teams to make sure everything runs smoothly.

-From 6/8 to 6/28, you will meet with the different administration groups.
-This includes the variety selection and retail-ready administration requirements, both finished and pre-finished marketing, distribution/logistics, account services, inventory, human resources, IT, Accounting, facilities management, and maintenance.
+In June, you will meet with the different administration groups.
+This includes the variety selection and retail-ready administration requirements, both finished and prefinished marketing, distribution/logistics, account services, inventory, human resources, IT, accounting, facilities management, and maintenance.

-Intern Project: Starting 6/28 you will also be given the opportunity to complete a project with our Colorado General Manager that uses the skills and observations you’ve acquired with us during the internship program.
+Intern Project: Starting in June, you will also be given the opportunity to complete a project within the greenhouse that uses the skills and observations you’ve acquired with us during the internship program.

-We’re excited to meet you and hopefully you can join us for our 2022 Internship Program!
+We’re excited to meet you and join us for our 2026 Internship Program!